 3. The onscreen menu

 The menu can be activated by holding one of the two buttons (menu/option or Btn1/Btn2 on EVO boards) during boot.
 You can also navigate through the menu with these two buttons.
-You should adjust the rgb sequence of your panels that the boot splash colors look like the picture on top of this page (red left, yellow right) You can also additional parameters like devicemode, default palette, brightness, display the Unique Device ID etc. It also contains a input test for the real pinball input.
+You should adjust the rgb sequence of your panels that the boot splash colors look like the picture on top of this page (red left, yellow right) You can also access additional parameters like devicemode, default palette, brightness, display the Unique Device ID etc. It also contains a input test for the real pinball input.
 You have to run it without a pinball machine connected.
 It displays which of the input pins 1,3,5,7,11 (and 13 for Nucleo and EVO boards) is connected to ground (2,4,6,8,10,12,14).
 Here is a picture of the pin layout.

 4. The pin2dmd.exe tool